Upstate Medical University Residency in Ophthalmology

 550 Harrison Street

 The Department of Ophthalmology at Upstate Medical University traces its roots back more than 120 years and works to fulfill its motto: "To Learn, To Search, To Serve."

 The Department draws on the expertise and dedication of dozens of leading physicians and research scientists to provide medicine with advances in research, innovation in patient care, and quality instruction in the practice of ophthalmology.

-The Department's home, the University Center for Vision Care, accommodates a training program for three-year residencies.
+The Department's home, the University Center for Vision Care, accommodates a training program for an integrated four-year residency.
 The program provides a broad-based, high-volume, well-supervised educational experience.
 Graduates display competency in all areas of comprehensive ophthalmology.

-Residents learn in an environment that includes a clinic and in-patient and out-patient surgical facilities, a phaco lab and sub-specialty consultation.
+Residents learn in an environment that includes clinic, in-patient and out-patient surgical facilities, a phaco wet lab, inpatient consult service, and sub-specialty consultation.
 Virtually all ophthalmologists in the surrounding metropolitan area are members of the teaching faculty.
 Residents have a abundance of educational opportunities which not only include on the job teaching, but also lectures given in the Erie Canal Lecture Series.
 These lectures are given by the experts in their field from the Ophthalmology residencies of Albany, Buffalo, Rochester, and Upstate.

-The department serves three hospitals in the Syracuse metropolitan area – Upstate Medical University Hospital, Crouse Hospital and the Veterans Administration Medical Center.
+The department serves four hospitals in the Syracuse metropolitan area – Upstate Medical University Hospital, Golisano Children’s Hospital, Crouse Hospital, and the Veterans Administration Medical Center.
 These institutions form the primary ophthalmic referral and teaching centers for the approximately two million people residing in the region.